mawinkler/playground-one/docs/integrations/container-security.md

 # Vision One Container Security

-## Setup of Container Security with the Playground One
+## Container Security with the Playground One EKS

 This guide provides step-by-step instructions on how to deploy Vision One Container Security on a Playground One EKS cluster.